Adela of Hamaland

-Adela of Hamaland (also Adela of Elten) (952 – died after 1021), was countess of Hamaland in the Netherlands in about 973–1021.
+Adela of Hamaland (also Adela of Elten) (c.
+952 – died after 1021), was countess of Hamaland in what is now the Netherlands in about 973–1021.
 She was also the regent of Renkum in circa 983–?, likely as regent for her son Dirk of Renkum.
 Her claim on the inheritance of her father caused a conflict with her sister Liutgard of Elten, which lasted from 973 until 996.
 She first married Count Immed of Renkum (d.
 983), the father of her son, and later Count Balderik of Hamaland, whom she made her co-regent by marriage.

 Life

 Adela was the daughter of Count Wichman II of Hamaland (d.
 973) and Liutgard of Flanders (d.
 962), daughter of Arnulf of Flanders and Adele of Vermandois.
 Adela was the younger sister of Liutgard (d.
 995), who became the abbess of Elten Abbey, which was founded by their father.
 Adela's first husband was Count Immed of Renkum, a member of the Immedinger dynasty, with whom she had five children.